Vaughn Taylor (actor): Television

+In 1963, he appeared in an episode of Hazel, "The Fire's Never Dead While the Ashes are Red," as a law professor who wrote a best-selling novel and is reunited with his lost love though Hazel's machinations.

-He was also a frequent guest on CBS's Perry Mason legal drama, having appeared eight times, including murderer Louis Boles in the premiere episode, "The Case of the Restless Redhead" in 1957.
+He was also a frequent guest on CBS's Perry Mason legal drama, having appeared eight times, including Louis Boles in the premiere episode, "The Case of the Restless Redhead" in 1957.
 In 1959, he played the title role, murder victim Bishop Arthur Mallory, in "The Case of the Stuttering Bishop."
 In 1961, he played defendant Ralph Duncan in "The Case of the Fickle Fortune."
 In 1963, he again played the murder victim and title character; this time as Martin Weston in "The Case of the Witless Witness."

 Taylor was cast in two episodes of the ABC science fiction series The Outer Limits; in "Expanding Human" as Dean Flint, and "The Guests" as Mr. Latimer.
 In addition, he appeared in the pilot episode of The Invaders entitled "Beachhead".

 Usually involved in dramatic roles, Taylor continued to accept work in comedic productions.
 He appeared in a 1964 episode of the CBS sitcom The Cara Williams Show.
 In 1965, he played Professor Clemmens in the 1965 episode "Uncle Martin and the Identified Flying Object" of My Favorite Martian.
 He also played in the Get Smart episode "The Diary," in 1966, in which he portrayed Herb Gaffer, a retired secret agent sought by CONTROL agent Maxwell Smart (Don Adams) and by enemy spies.
 Taylor gets a chance in the plot to exchange humorous takes with Adams and perform some physical comedy.
 Another veteran of acting, Ellen Corby, also appears in this same Get Smart episode, which takes place in "Spy City," a retirement community for former agents.

 Between 1961 and 1970, Taylor guest starred in four episodes of the western TV series Bonanza, in which he portrayed the following characters: Horace Ogleby ("The Infernal Machine", 1961), C. R. Lively ("A Real Nice, Friendly Little Town", 1966), Eggers ("Judgment at Olympus", 1967) and Bert Taylor ("Is There Any Man Here?", 1970).

 In 1966 and 1968, Taylor made guest appearances on Petticoat Junction.
 In 1966, he played Mr. Foley, episode: "Better Never Than Late", and in 1968, he played Mr. Clayton, in the episode "Uncle Joe Runs the Hotel".
 In 1968, he also appeared in the 4th episode of the first season of The Ghost and Mrs. Muir.